Exclusively Cats Veterinary Hospital - Waterford MI

 Is radioiodine therapy expensive?

 The cost of any treatment for feline hyperthyroidism is significant.
-The cost for radio iodine therapy is generally a total fee of $1300.
+The cost for radio iodine therapy is generally a total fee of $1650-1750 , depending on the I131 dosage required for your cat's treatment.
 This includes the radio iodine itself, the cost of hospitalization, food, litter, and monitoring.
 This is comparable to the cost of surgical removal.
 The cost of medication would average $400 to $500 per year plus the cost of repeated blood tests.
-Please note, because we must order the dose of radio iodine before the treatment is administered, cancellation of a scheduled appointment less than 3 business days before the appointment will result in a charge of $300.
+Please note, because we must order the dose of radio iodine before the treatment is administered, cancellation of a scheduled appointment less than 3 business days before the appointment will result in a charge of $450 - $500, depending on your cat's dose.

 How do I pay for radioiodine therapy?